Review & Install Video

 Designed with a 52mm, 3-row core, this Performance Aluminum Radiator has been TIG-welded to perfection and features a fully brazed aluminum core.
 The lightweight aluminum construction has been polished to deliver a sharp underhood appearance and it's a direct fit replacement for your stock radiator and comes with a magnetic drain plug.
 Application.

-The Mishimoto Performance Aluminum Radiator is a direct fit for all 2015-2017 GT, GT350 and GT Performance Pack Mustangs, including manual and automatic models.
+The Mishimoto Performance Aluminum Radiator is a direct fit for all 2015-2019 Bullitt, GT, and GT350 including manual and automatic models.
 Mishimoto's "No Questions Asked" Limited Lifetime Warranty

 - What's in the Box